 When first introduced in 1989, the Mazda MX-5 Miata caused a sensation because it combined the positive characteristics of classic British roadsters, namely a lightweight design and incredibly pure handling, with bulletproof Japanese reliability.
 Fast forward to the present, and the Miata continues to deliver the same qualities in a slightly larger, more powerful package.
-A power-folding hardtop model is also available.

 The MX-5 continues to be powered by an all aluminum, 2.0-liter four-cylinder motor that produces 167 horsepower (158 when equipped with an automatic gearbox) and 140 lb-ft of torque.
 Being a performance-minded product, premium fuel recommended for optimal performance and fuel economy.

 Base models offer a five-speed manual as standard, while other trim levels boast a six-speed stick.
 A six-speed automatic is optional for all models.
 Fuel economy is rated at 22/28 mpg for the five-speed and 21/28 for both six speed transmissions (that's not a typo - curiously, the five-speed is really the most efficient gearbox).

 Raw power and fuel efficiency aren't the MX-5's raison d'etre, however - this roadster is built to tackle curvy roads.
 Tactile, accurate steering, neutral rear-wheel-drive dynamics and a low curb weight help the MX-5 feel nimble and communicative in a way that few other automobiles of any price can.

 The MX-5 features a standard manual soft top that can be raised or lowered in seconds by pressing a button and working a lever.
 With practice, the process can be accomplished in the driver's seat.

 A power-folding hardtop that reduces interior noise and enhances insulation at the cost of some additional weight is offered as an option.

 Standard and Optional Features